 There are two reasons one wouldn’t want to elect at 62 with the intent of suspending at the FRA:

 - If you die between 62 and the FRA, your widow would be permanently stuck with a substantially reduced benefit

-- Once you file for your own benefit, even if it’s in suspension, your spousal benefit is reduced as if you were actually receiving your benefit.
+- Once you file for your benefit, even if it’s in suspension, your spousal benefit is reduced as if you were receiving it.